 - Profanity — Filtered

-If you’re wondering why many of your Google reviews are not showing up, (and this is an issue EVERY business owner deals with) this could be why.
-Based on your demographics, you could have half or more of your legitimate customer reviews filtered for one or more of the reasons listed above.
+If you’re wondering why some of your Google reviews are not showing up, (and this is an issue EVERY business owner deals with) this could be why.
+Based on your demographics, you could have legitimate customer reviews filtered for one or more of the reasons listed above.

 So what can you do about it?